Mining Label Distribution Drift in Unsupervised Domain Adaptation: Introduction

-However, existing methods mainly consider feature level alignment, which is not enough to guarantee the success of a positive adaptation.
-As another component of domain shift, the disparity in distributions of labels between source and target domain, \textit{i.e.}, the number of samples in each category differs from source to target, is known as label distribution drift in corresponding to the shift in the distribution of samples across domains.
-As presented in Figure~\ref{fig:motivation}, label distribution drift brings negative effects from two aspects.
-First, features belong to a large-size category in target domain are expected to approach features in mismatched categories in source domain due to the imbalanced adaptation toward label distribution.
+Existing deep domain adaptation methods mainly focus on feature-level alignment.
+Unfortunately, such ill-judged consideration is not enough to guarantee the success of a beneficial adaptation.
+As another component of domain shift, the disparity in distributions of labels between source and target domain, \textit{i.e.}, the number of samples in each category differs from source to target, is named as label distribution drift in corresponding to the shift in the distribution of samples across domains.
+As presented in~\cref{fig:motivation1}, label distribution drift is pernicious according to two aspects.
+First, along with the adapted processing, features belonging to a large-scale category in target domain are inevitably approaching features in mismatched categories in source domain due to the imbalanced adaptation toward label distribution.
 As a result, the alignment corrupts feature representations of those misaligned samples.
-Second, decision boundary of the classifier is only trained on labeled source samples, and is not applicable to target domain when label distributions differ significantly.
-These two inside reasons make the adaptation power down under label distribution drift scenario.
-As the complements, empirical evidence in Section~\ref{sec:motivation} also demonstrates that huge label distribution drift between two sets of data brings a significant drop into the capacity of adaptation, and even leads models to perform worse than none-transfer methods.
-More challenging, different from sample distribution shift between domains, label distribution cannot be aligned directly by existing methods because of the unknown target label distribution, and it is more difficult to address this problem when a considerable label distribution drift exists.
+Second, the decision boundary of the classifier is only trained on labeled source samples, and is not applicable to target domain when label distributions differ significantly.
+These two inside reasons make the adaptation power down under the label distribution drift scenario.
+The foregoing perspective is supported by practical evidence. \cref{fig:motivation2} shows the performance of the classical domain adversarial method DANN~\cite{DANN} on varying degrees of label distribution drift on \textit{Office-31} dataset~\cite{office31}.
+Solid and dashed lines represent slight and huge label distribution drift, while all experiments with the same amount of training data.
+Two observations are quite clear: (1) Compared to the training on the original dataset (black line), the solid red and blue lines deliver similar results, indicating that even if the size of classes in the same domain is imbalanced, high performance can still be achieved by DANN under the scenario of accordant source and target label distribution.
+Although training sets in solid lines contain different samples, dropped samples do not bring negative effects on the performance; (2) The disparity between solid and dashed lines indicates that when there is a significant label distribution drift between two domains, the performance drops dramatically.
+The adaptation performance of DANN becomes much worse with a larger divergence between source and target label distribution.
+More challenging, different from sample distribution shift between domains, label distribution cannot be aligned directly by existing methods because of the unknown target label distribution, and it becomes more difficult to address this problem when a considerable label distribution drift exists.